 4) Getting braces on just the top teeth may not save much money or time.

-Depending on your teeth and bite, getting everything fixed (both your top and bottom teeth, plus your bite) may only cost a bit more than braces on just the top teeth.
+Depending on your teeth and bite, the price for a full set of braces may not be much more than braces on just the top teeth.
 Additionally, it may not take any extra time to fix all your teeth rather than just half.
 After considering all your options, you may find that getting all your teeth fixed at once may be the best way to go.